William Christian Bullitt Jr.: World War One

-He married socialite Aimee Ernesta Drinker (1892-1981) in 1916.
-Drinker was a renowned beauty from one of Philadelphia's wealthiest families who turned down 50 marriage proposals from 50 different men before she decided to accept Bullitt's marriage proposal.
-The Drinker family had arrived in the newly founded colony of Pennsylvania in 1670 as one of the first English settlers, and had an quasi-aristocratic position in Philadelphia's social life.
-The couple took their honeymoon in May 1916 in Germany, the Austrian empire and German-occupied Belgium, where Bullitt interviewed various German and Austrian leaders for the Philadelphia Ledger.
+He married socialite Aimee Ernesta Drinker (1892–1981) in 1916.
+Drinker was a renowned beauty from one of Philadelphia's wealthiest families who turned down marriage proposals from 50 different men before she decided to accept Bullitt's marriage proposal.
+Given her surplus of marriage proposals, many were surprised that she agreed to marry Bullitt, whom she dated only for a brief time and barely knew.
+The Drinker family had arrived in the newly founded colony of Pennsylvania in 1670 as one of the first English settlers, and had a quasi-aristocratic position in Philadelphia's social life.
+The marriage of a son and daughter from two of Philadelphia's richest families made front-page news in Philadelphia.
+Bullitt was incapable of understanding women as persons, and he regarded his wife as an object that existed only for his own needs.
+Given his views, the marriage became deeply unhappy.

+The couple took their honeymoon in May 1916 in Germany, Austria-Hungary and German-occupied Belgium.
+Bullitt interviewed various German and Austrian leaders for the Ledger.
 The Bullitts were described by the Russian historian Alexander Etkind as a "socially progressive, but culturally conservative" couple who greatly admired the welfare state of Imperial Germany, which preserved the rule of the traditional elites while providing sufficient care for the poor to apparently end the possibility of a revolution.
+Bullitt was especially impressed with the German health care system, under which the German state provided free medical care for all, and came to wish that his country adopt a similar system.
 In September 1916, Bullitt took a guided tour of the Eastern Front, where he wrote admiringly of the German Army.
-Bullitt interviewed the industrialist Walther Rathenau who told him that Germany might give Constantinople to the Russians as compensation for German annexations of other parts of the Russian empire.
-When Bullitt objected that the Ottomans would be opposed to the loss of their capital, Rathenau cynically replied: "We would only have to publish full accounts of the Armenian massacres, and German public opinion would be so incensed that we could drop the Turks as allies".
-Bullitt came to dislike the censorship and the overbearing behavior of the German officials as Ernesta wrote in her diary: "Billy says the Germans are the most moral people in the world when it comes to dealing with Germans and the most immoral in their dealings with the rest of the world".
+Bullitt interviewed the industrialist Walther Rathenau who told him that Germany might give Constantinople to Russia as compensation for German annexations of other parts of the Russian empire.
+When Bullitt objected that the Ottomans would be opposed to the loss of their capital, Rathenau cynically replied, "We would only have to publish full accounts of the Armenian massacres, and German public opinion would be so incensed that we could drop the Turks as allies."